Quantifying Interstellar Extinction at High Galactic Latitudes: Degeneracy Analysis

-We can successfully use this relation to 'transform' extinction into effective temperature and vice versa.
-If we have an effective temperature and extinction pair, $(T_{\text{eff}},A_0)$, we can convert a small amount of extinction, $\delta A_0$, into a small change of effective temperature via the relation $\delta T_{\text{eff}}=-\delta A_0 ( \sigma(A_0)/\sigma(T_{\text{eff}}))$, by using $\sigma(A_0)/\sigma(T_{\text{eff}})$ to move along the curve in the right plot of Figure \ref{fig:constraint}.
+We can use this relation to 'transform' extinction into effective temperature and vice versa.
+If we have an effective temperature and extinction pair, $(T_{\text{eff}},A_0)$, we can convert a small amount of extinction, $\delta A_0$, into a small change of effective temperature via the relation $\delta T_{\text{eff}}=-\delta A_0 (\sigma(T_{\text{eff}})/\sigma(A_0))$, by using $\sigma(A_0)/\sigma(T_{\text{eff}})$ to move along the curve in the right plot of Figure \ref{fig:constraint}.
 Moreover, we can perform this operation repeatedly to move along the degeneracy and generate a family of pairs with similar posterior probability, provided we do not move suitably far away from the posterior mode.
-This is particularly useful when comparing results against spectroscopic surveys.
-The non-linearity of the curve can be reduced if we further constrain the metallicity.
+This is useful when comparing results against spectroscopic surveys.